Lesely-Advance-Web-Team/Mod_7-8/README.md

   - We used MAMP to run the servers for this project.
 MAMP was already downloaded and configured to my computer.
 I then created a a repo in GitHub and linked it to my Visual Studio.
 I added my code for this application in a index.php file.
 - **Use PHP include to practice DRY programmin and build content templates**
   - I took the header, navigation, and footer pieces into another folder and customized.
 In the index file I used PHP include to practice DRY programing method.
     - Server-side code is running on Apache server via WAMP and has PHP DRY code.
 The format of our code includes several practices of the DRY method.
-For example iIt starts off with html at the top and includes the php files to supoort the site below.
+For example, It starts off with html at the top and includes the php files to support the site below.
 I used it for our header, nav, and footer.
-I used function `function getPostTitlesFromDatabase()` to pull data from the database..
+I used function getPostTitlesFromDatabase() to pull data from the database.
   - Some files and functions that are included are the following:
     - Local – to store images from local.
     - Web - to store images that were uploaded to the database.